apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/encryption.md

 downloading the data.
 SSE-C is different in that every client must know the secret key needed to decypt the data.

-Working with SSE-C data hard because every client must be configured to use the algorithm and supply the key.
-In particular, it is very hard to mix SSE-C encrypted objects in the same S3 bucket with objects encrypted with other algorithms or unencrypted; The S3A client
-(and other applications) get very confused.
+Working with SSE-C data is harder because every client must be configured to use the algorithm and supply the key.
+In particular, it is very hard to mix SSE-C encrypted objects in the same S3 bucket with objects encrypted with other algorithms or unencrypted; The S3A client (and other applications) get very confused.

 KMS-based key encryption is powerful as access to a key can be restricted to specific users/IAM roles.
 However, use of the key is billed and can be